Updated: Apr 9

 There’s a methodology built into ILMT to identify products based on the part numbers you’ve purchased, but it’s imprecise.
 There are lots of manual configurations that go into this tool to make sure it’s reporting accurately, and customers may not know how (or neglect) to do them.
 IBM is starting to roll out software ID tags to help address this, but most legacy deployments do not have these tags.

-Partners of IBM often include and/or embed software in their offerings.
+IBM software partners often include and/or embed software in their offerings.
 You don’t pay IBM separately for these products and you may not even notice that IBM’s DB2 came with your SAP purchase or a recent hardware purchase.
-The auditor will scan your servers, note that DB2 is there, and find you out-of-compliance.
+The IBM auditor will scan your servers, note that DB2 is there, and find you out-of-compliance.

 Many exclusions are found by auditors to be invalid, such as DR copies, proof-of-concept use, or software that the customer considered decommissioned.